Project Overview

 The first step towards creating the high-fidelity version of the app was to compose a Mood Board.
 I included the following elements:

-• the general vibe that the sports give,
+• the general vibe that sports give,

 • examples from competitors,